mccanne/sharkfest/README.md

 ![Brim is Beautiful](fig/brim-beautiful.png)

-Underneath all this lies the key takeaway for this talk:
+Underneath all this is a gut instinct:

 > Brim+Zed is bigger than just an app and search experience.
 > There's something up with the data model we found underneath it all.